MEGC2025: Micro-Expression Grand Challenge on Spot Then Recognize and Visual Question Answering: Task 1: Spot-Then-Recognize

 We do not have a restriction on the training set, while we recommend participants to use SAMM-LV~\cite{yap2020samm}, CAS(ME)$^3$~\cite{li2022cas}, 4DME~\cite{li20224DME}, CAS(ME)$^2$~\cite{qu2017cas}, or SMIC-E-long~\cite{tran2021micro} datasets for training.

-For the test set of ME-STR, it contains 30 long videos, including 10 long videos from the SAMM Challenge dataset \cite{yap20223d, davison2018samm} and 20 clips cropped from different videos in CAS(ME)$^3$ (unreleased before).
-The frame rate for SAMM Challenge dataset is 200fps, and the frame rate for CAS(ME)$^3$ is 30 fps.
-The participants should test on this unseen dataset.
+For the ME-STR test set, it contains 30 long videos, including 10 long videos from the SAMM Challenge dataset \cite{yap20223d, davison2018samm} and 20 clips cropped from different videos in CAS(ME)$^3$ (unreleased before).
+The frame rate for the SAMM Challenge dataset is 200fps, and the frame rate for CAS(ME)$^3$ is 30 fps.
+Participants should test on this unseen dataset.